tairasoul/pds-lang/README.md

 The base `area` implementation only accounts for the `box` area type, and assumes it to be filled.

+This won't cause you issues unless you need a different area type.
+If you do, copy lua/area.lua to (pdsl dir)/lua/area.lua and modify it (enable overwrites if you haven't already in this case).

 For argument types, while you can use something like `string[]`, there are two quirks for this:

   1. You cannot do `string[][]` (the lua validator has to create the type and I have not accounted for this yet)